Huisquare/nfdv/README.md

 ```
 The h38 version of the reference genome is used.
 Two vcf files are produced and can be found in the folder "results" in the home directory

-## More about the dataset
-We have chosen to look at the HCC1143 cell line, which is a publicly available illumina whole genome sequencing data.
-The cell line was generated from a 52 year old caucasian woman with breast cancer tumor.
-Fastq files of both matched normal and tumor were preprocessed, subjected to GATK best practices.
-The bam files containing the reads for the cancer cell line and the matched normal consists of these 2 bam files.
-We chose to only look at reads from chromosome 17 as we wanted to start with a smaller dataset to test our pipeline.
-The genome sequence reads were aligned to the Human GRCh38 reference genome.

-## More about Docker Containers
-To ensure that such tools used in the Nextflow pipeline can run on any machine without running into errors of uninstalled dependencies, Docker containers are used.
-We are able to encapsulate each process in a Docker container.
-The configurations needed in the container can be specified in a Docker image, and the image is used like a piece of instruction to build the Docker container.
-When a process is being run, it would be running in a container, which we can think of as an environment that is specially configured for that process.
-Therefore, there are no worries about the environment in the deployed machine affecting the execution of each process.

 ## More about the pipeline